-Fresh watermelon juice popsicles are naturally sweet and loaded with juicy watermelon chunks that have been blended, strained and frozen into the perfect summer snack.
+Fresh watermelon popsicles are naturally sweet and loaded with juicy watermelon chunks that have been blended, strained and frozen into the perfect summer snack.

-My idea of a perfect summer day consists of me floating on my raft in the pool with a watermelon popsicle in one hand and a cold drink in my other hand.
+My idea of a perfect summer day consists of me floating on my raft in the pool with a fresh watermelon popsicle in one hand and a cold drink in my other hand.
 Doesn’t that sound delightful!?

 Tips For Picking the Perfect Watermelon